mateoconlechuga/convimg/README.md

                                       : pointers to each tile.
                                       : The default is 'true'.

-           transparent-color-index:   : Transparent color index in the palette : (probably determined using fixed-color),
+           transparent-index: <index> : Transparent color index in the palette : that represents a transparent color.
-                                      : that represents a transparent color.
+                                      : This only is used in two cases!
-                                      : Note that the color itself is not : transparent, but rather a placeholder
+                                      : When converting 'rlet' images,
-                                      : in the palette.
+                                      : or for assigning pixels in the source : image that have an alpha channel.
-                                      : The format of this option is:
+                                      : If the alpha chanel is 0 in an pixel, : the converted output will be assigned : this value.
-                                      : transparent-color-index: <index>
+                                      : Generally, you want transparency to be.
-                                      : where <index> is the index/entry in the : palette.
+                                      : defined as a 'fixed-entry' color in the : palette instead of using this option.

            style: <mode>              : Style controls the converted format of : images.
 In 'normal' mode, converted